2006-2009 Volkswagen GTI and R32

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your GTI.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your VW's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 The GTI's door speakers take a bit of work, but you can handle it (Crutchfield Research Photo)